Mojave Phone Booth

 Once upon a time, there was a phone booth way out in the middle of the Mojave Desert with no one around for miles.
 The phone booth was lonely.
-So, people from around the world called it and people would trek out there to answer.
+So, people from around the world called it, and people would trek out there to answer.

+The phone booth was originally built in 1948 to provide telephone service to local residents and ranchers in the area.
 Sadly, the NPS removed the phone booth on May 17, 2000.
 My photos are from just before it was removed.

 If you are interested in learning more about the story of the Loneliest Phone Booth.
 Check out the site that started it all: The Deuce of Clubs.
 Doc has even written a book on it!
 (For reals!)